isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

+## Updates December 2024
+- Added a new component of this module to cover [Fabric AI Skills](https://learn.microsoft.com/en-us/fabric/data-science/concept-ai-skill), which is in Public Preview at the time of publication.

 ## Updates October 2024
 - Automated the ingestion of CMS Data files directly from CMS Website using metadata json file so no need to download/uplodate data manually.
 Also now includes the year 2022 data files to increase the total row count to 250 million rows.